kammitama5/kammitama5.github.io/_posts/2018-11-23-Friday-November-23rd.md

   based on location.
 The closest to me was in their San Francisco office.
   Phil told me I should definitely go, so I did.
 I didn't regret it.
-- I also spoke to a bunch of Googlers who had done Summer of Code (which makes sense as I was recruited shortly after completing GSoC), and met fellow peers applying for grad school, so I was able to get some good advice and *cough* check out my competition :D
+- I also spoke to a bunch of Googlers who had done Summer of Code (which makes sense as I was recruited shortly after completing GSoC; Gabe told me to focus on learning instead so I told them another time), and met fellow peers applying for grad school, so I was able to get some good advice and *cough* check out my competition :D